 Tap to trail distance: 0.8 miles

 This 2-mile loop in Meadowlark Natural Area tours the gorgeous shrub steppe on the lower slopes of StudHorse Mountain and is ablaze with wildflowers in spring.
 The trailhead is conveniently right in town and 0.8 miles from the Old Schoolhouse Brewery.
 When it comes to hikes near breweries in Washington, you’ll hardly find one closer together than this.
-A little farther afield, the Chickadee Trailhead is great for hikers wanting a bit more distance and challenge.
-There are lots of route options.
-The Patterson Lake and Radar Creek.
-4.4-mile loop is a scenic lakeside choice with 450 feet of climbing.
-Bring your snowshoes in winter.
+A bit farther afield, the Chickadee Trailhead is great for hikers wanting more distance and challenge.

 About the Author